wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-ptvs-django-sql.md

 1. Run the application with `F5`.
 Polls that are created with **Create Sample Polls** and the data submitted by voting will be serialized in the SQL database.

-## Publish the web app to Azure
+## Publish the web app to Azure App Service

+>[AZURE.NOTE] You need to configure your Visual Studio Environment, in order to use Azure China in Visual Studio 2015.
+For more information, see [developer differerences](/documentation/articles/developerdifferences/).

-The Azure .NET SDK provides an easy way to deploy your web web app to Azure.
+The Azure .NET SDK provides an easy way to deploy your web web app to Azure App Service Web Apps.

 1. In **Solution Explorer**, right-click on the project node and select **Publish**.